MyDigitUS/landed-cost-calculator/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the Tariff Impact Calculator to Vercel with all necessary configurations.
+This guide will help you deploy the Landed Cost Calculator to Vercel with all necessary configurations.

 ## Prerequisites